 Work with us

-- Due to budget constraints, EHRAC is very much in need of linguists to assist with the translation of case documents from Russian, Ukrainian, Georgian, Armenian or Azerbaijani into English.
-At this time, we are in particular need of Ukrainian and Georgian volunteer translators.
+- Due to budget constraints, EHRAC is very much in need of linguists to assist with the translation of case documents from Georgian, Armenian or Azerbaijani into English.

 - The translation of case documents allows EHRAC’s expert legal team to use their experience of successfully representing applicants in Strasbourg to assist in our casework.

 - Translation volunteers are provided with a glossary of legal terms in order to assist them with translations, and normally work from home.

 - We may occasionally ask volunteers to assist with the translation of training materials, website articles and other general material and correspondence from English into Georgian, Armenian or Azerbaijani.

 Applications for voluntary translators are accepted throughout the year.
 If you are interested in becoming a volunteer, please send your CV and a covering letter explaining your interest in working with EHRAC, your language skills and translation experience and detailing your availability, to Andrii Gladun.